growan/wca-documents/wca-regulations-2013.md

     - B3c) The competitor must not apply moves to the puzzle during the memorisation phase.
 - B4) Blindfolded phase:
     - B4a) The competitor dons the blindfold to start the blindfolded phase.
-    - B4b) The competitor must not apply moves to the puzzle before he has fully donned the blindfold.
+    - B4b) The competitor must not apply moves to the puzzle before she has fully donned the blindfold.
     - B4c) The judge must ensure that there is an opaque object between the competitor's face and the puzzle while the competitor is solving.
-        - B4c1) In all cases, the competitor must wear the blindfold such that his view of the puzzle would still be clearly blocked if the opaque object were not in the way.
+        - B4c1) In all cases, the competitor must wear the blindfold such that her view of the puzzle would still be clearly blocked if the opaque object were not in the way.
         - B4c2) By default, the judge should place the object (e.g. a sheet of paper or cardboard) between the competitor and the puzzle while the competitor is wearing the blindfold.
         - B4c3) If the judge and competitor agree beforehand, the competitor may choose to place the puzzle behind a suitable object (e.g. a music stand, the surface of the table) by himself during the blindfolded phase.
     - B4d) The competitor must not look at the puzzle at any point during the blindfolded phase.
 Penalty: disqualification of the attempt (DNF).
-    - B4e) Until he applies the first move to the puzzle, the competitor may remove the blindfold to return to the memorisation phase.
+    - B4e) Until she applies the first move to the puzzle, the competitor may remove the blindfold to return to the memorisation phase.
 - B5) Stopping the solve:
     - B5a) When using the Stackmat, the competitor stops the attempt by releasing the puzzle and then stopping the timer.
-    - B5b) When using a stopwatch, the competitor ends the attempt by placing the puzzle back onto the surface and notifying the judge that he is stopping the attempt.
+    - B5b) When using a stopwatch, the competitor ends the attempt by placing the puzzle back onto the surface and notifying the judge that she is stopping the attempt.
 At that moment, the judge stops the timer.
-    - B5c) If he is not touching the puzzle, the competitor may remove the blindfold before he stops the timer.
-He must not touch the puzzle until the end of the attempt.
+    - B5c) If she is not touching the puzzle, the competitor may remove the blindfold before she stops the timer. she must not touch the puzzle until the end of the attempt.
 Penalty: disqualification of the attempt (DNF).

 ## <article-C><one-handed><onehandedsolving> Article C: One-Handed Solving

 - C1) Standard speed solving procedures is followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
     - C1b) During the solve, the competitor must use only one hand to touch the puzzle.
 Penalty: disqualification of the attempt (DNF).
-        - C1b2) If a puzzle defect occurs, and the competitor chooses to repair it, he must repair it using only the solving hand.
+        - C1b2) If a puzzle defect occurs, and the competitor chooses to repair it, she must repair it using only the solving hand.
 Penalty: disqualification of the attempt (DNF).
         - C1b3) If a puzzle defect occurs, and pieces of the puzzle briefly come in contact with other body parts without the competitor's intention, this is not considered touching the puzzle, at the discretion of the judge.
-    - C1c) During the solve, once a competitor touches the puzzle with one hand, he must not touch the puzzle with the other hand.
+    - C1c) During the solve, once a competitor touches the puzzle with one hand, she must not touch the puzzle with the other hand.
 Penalty: disqualification of the attempt (DNF).

 ## <article-D><feet><solvingwithfeet> Article D: Solving With Feet

 - D1) Standard speed solving procedures is followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
     - D1a) During the attempt, the competitor must sit in a chair, sit on the surface, or stand.
-    - D1b) During the attempt, the competitor must only use his feet and the surface.
+    - D1b) During the attempt, the competitor must only use her feet and the surface.
 Penalty: disqualification of the attempt (DNF).
 - D3) Starting the solve:
-    - D3a) The competitor places his feet onto the timer sensors.
+    - D3a) The competitor places her feet onto the timer sensors.
-    - D3b) The competitor removes his feet from the timer sensors to start the solve.
+    - D3b) The competitor removes her feet from the timer sensors to start the solve.
 - D4) Stopping the solve:
-    - D4a) The competitor stops the timer by placing his feet onto the timer sensors.
+    - D4a) The competitor stops the timer by placing her feet onto the timer sensors.

 ## <article-E><fewest-moves><fewestmovessolving> Article E: Fewest Moves Solving